LighterThanAir7/Eko-Kos/README.md

 Check out the finished website on [Netlify](https://eko-kos.netlify.app/).

-## Future plans
-The only thing left to do now is to find a hosting provider that will actually make this site go **live**.
-(Work in progess!)

 ## Found a bug?

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
 If you would like to submit a PR with a fix, reference the issue you created!